SuddenDevelopment/json-collection-decorator/README.md

 8. append: string to append
 9. prepend: string to append
 10. remove: remove the field from the object
+10. rename: rename a field of an object
 12. prioritize: adds 1 to existings _priority, unless a different number is specified
 13: tag: adds a tag to the stack